pedrib/PoC/advisories/Pwn2Own/Tokyo_2019/lao_bomb/lao_bomb.md

 > Snippet 2: *calc_checksum()* from the lao_bomb exploit code

-The checksum calculation is quite straightforward; it starts by setting a *magic* variable of 0x5a6b7c8d in the packet's checksum field, and then uses *reference_tbl*, a table with 1024 bytes, to calculate the checksum over the whole packet, including the header.
+The checksum calculation is quite straightforward; it starts by setting a *magic* variable of 0x5a6b7c8d in the packet's checksum field, and then uses *reference_tbl*, a table with 1024 bytes located at offset 0x0416e90, to calculate the checksum over the whole packet, including the header.

 Once the checksum is verified and all is correct, *tdpd\_pkt\_sanity\_checks()* returns 0, and we then enter the next part of *tdpd\_pkt\_parser()*: